pustotnik/zenmake/docs/quickstart.rst

 11     Specify task 'util' as dependency to task 'program'.
 15     Section with build types.
 16,19  Names of build types.
 They can be almost any.
-17     Specify auto detecting system C++ compiler.
+17     Specify Clang C++ compiler for debug.
+18     Specify C++ compiler flags for debug.
-20     Specify g++ compiler (from gcc).
+21     Specify g++ compiler (from gcc) for release.
-21     Specify C++ compiler flags.
+22     Specify C++ compiler flags for release.
-23     Special case: specify default build type that is used when no build
+24     Special case: specify default build type that is used when no build
        type was specified for ZenMake command.
 =====  =======================================================================